sergei-iliev/ravendb/README.md

 The convention is that entities get the identifiers in the following format collection/number-tag so the programmer is not concerned with the uniqueness of each document in a collection.

 ## RavenDB connector
 The focal point is the [RavenDB Java connector](https://github.com/ravendb/ravendb-jvm-client), which is codded as a singleton.
-It establishes the connection with the Server and downloads various configurations like cluster topology
+It instantiates DocumentStore object to set up connection with the Server and download various configuration metadata.
 ```java
 public enum RavenDBDocumentStore {
 INSTANCE;